 Have you ever noticed in the Old Testament who claims God as their Lord?
-We know Balaam as the guy who had a donkey talk to him to refocus his thinking, even that did not help by the end of his story.
+We know Balaam as the guy who had a donkey talk to him to refocus his thinking; even that did not help him by the end of his story.
 In Numbers 22:18 Balaam, son of Beor, claims the Lord as his God when he is talking to the princes of Moab.
 This is pretty amazing since he clearly was not an Israelite.
 In Numbers 22:5 it says his native land was near the River (Euphrates).
-According to verse 6 the king of Moab credits him with the blessing of Abraham.
+According to verse 6, the king of Moab credits him with the blessing of Abraham.
 How?
 My best guess is he was a grandchild of Abraham from his third wife – Keturah (Gen. 25: 1) or he was a descendent of Edom (Esau) because he is a “son of Beor” (Genesis 36:32); remember Abraham was a man who would teach his children about God (Genesis 18:19).
-Balaam knew God and could talk with Him but he still became a “seed type #2” in Luke 8: 13.
+Balaam knew God and could talk with Him, but he still became a “seed type #2” in Luke 8: 13.

 (see LORD vs. Lord)